Meadowlarke/Bibliography/Persig.md

 293: Stuckness.

-298: The ugliness of technology. #Z: Technological ugliness comes not from the design, material, or manufacture, of the technology, but from the relationship---or lack thereof---with its creator.
-For technology to be beautiful, it must be identified with, and the maker must collapse their subject/object duality into what is essentially one _I-thou._
+298: The ugliness of technology. #Z:

 302: Piece of mind as pre-requisite of good work.